strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/step-by-step.md

 const detailsStyle = {backgroundColor: 'transparent', border: 'solid 1px #4945ff' }
 const summaryStyle = {fontSize: '18px'}

-# Upgrading from Strapi v4 to Strapi 5
+# Step-by-step guide to upgrade to Strapi 5

 The latest major version of Strapi is Strapi 5, which is currently provided as a Release Candidate (RC) version, not as a stable version yet.

 <DoNotMigrateYet />

-The present page is meant to be used as an entry point to guide you through the whole upgrade process from Strapi v4 to Strapi 5.
+The present page is meant to be used as step-by-step instructions for upgrading your Strapi v4 application to Strapi 5.

 :::prerequisites
 Your Strapi v4 application is already running on the latest v4 minor and patch version.
 If it's not, run the upgrade tool with the `minor` command to reach it: `npx @strapi/upgrade minor`.